ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ##### Modify Authn/Authz Filter Index

-The authn/authz filters are engaged as the top most filters of the filter array which is configured at HTTP listener configuration.
-The uer can configure the index of the authn/authz filters, if it is needed to engage a custom filter before the authn/authz filters.
+The authn/authz filters are engaged as the top most filters of the filter array, which is configured in the HTTP listener configuration.
+The uer can configure the index of the authn/authz filters if it is needed to engage a custom filter before the authn/authz filters.

 The `position` attribute represents the authn/authz filter position of the filter array.
 The position values starts from 0 and it is set to 0 implicitly.

-The following example engage the authn/authz filters in between the `customFilter1` and `customFilter2`.
-Then the internally updated filter chain would be `[customFilter1, authnFilter, authzFilter, customFilter2]`.
+The following example engages the authn/authz filters in between the `customFilter1` and `customFilter2`.
+Then, the internally-updated filter chain would be `[customFilter1, authnFilter, authzFilter, customFilter2]`.

 ```ballerina
 listener http:Listener secureHelloWorldEp = new(9091, {